 Vice President, Street Retail

-Max Talpalar joins Odyssey Retail Advisors from a senior leasing position with Unibail Rodamco Westfield.
+Max Talpalar is the principal of Green Owl Real Estate and a strategic partner with Odyssey Retail Advisors.
+His real estate career started with a law degree from Georgetown University Law Center and most recently included a senior leasing position with Unibail Rodamco Westfield.
 Prior, he had a successful tenure at Sinvin Real Estate after starting his career as a real estate attorney.

 At Unibail Rodamco Westfield Max was a perennial top tier dealmaker.
 He was the leading dealmaker at the company’s most profitable asset while simultaneously handling national accounts.
 Notably, he had particular success with European brands new to the US market, including signing the first US deals for several in the portfolio.
 Max won Westfield’s 2018 Deal of the Year award out of over 1,000 signed leases.

-Max’s real estate career began at Georgetown Law where he earned a Juris Doctor cum laude with a focus on land use and historic preservation.
+At Georgetown Law Max earned a Juris Doctor cum laude with a focus on land use and historic preservation.
 He spent time as a real estate attorney at Paul Hastings in LA and at Duval & Stachenfeld in NYC, where he worked on investment bank Angelo Gordon’s real estate deals.